Jbleezy/BO2-Reimagined/README.md

 #### Ballistic Knife
 * Added model and anims from Black Ops 2 Multiplayer
-* Added sounds on all maps
+* Added sounds to all maps
 * Increased melee time from 0.5 seconds to 0.7 seconds
 * Held with Galvaknuckles
 * Projectiles are no longer destroyed when other players walk over them